 The recipe works best with steel-cut oats and with old-fashioned oats.
 Using quick or instant oats will yield a cup of delicious runny mush but if that’s all you have (the quick kind) add more.

 Well my friend, if these overnight oats are not exactly what you are craving when you want to eat a big slice of cake in the morning… I’m not sure how else you might be able to scratch that itch.
-Ok, maybe with my Bananas Foster Overnight Oats.
+Ok, maybe with my Bananas Foster Overnight Oats or my Almond Butter Banana Overnight Oats.
 Those are dreamy.

 When the flavors all come together on your spoon, it’s heavenly.
 I hope these oats show you the upside to any hectic morning.